zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

 ## Pipeline Templates
 ### This is not well thought out at this point.
 Not clear what is overridable, if anything, when including an entire pipeline.
 Also not clear if we want to support (the answer is likely yes) including multiple pipelines into a larger pipeline for larger orchestrations built up from smaller pieces.
 Pipelines may be authored as stand-alone definitions or as templates to be inherited.
 The advantage of providing a model for process inheritance is it provides the ability to enforce policy on a set of pipeline definitions by providing a master process with configurable overrides.
-There are concepts which may be used in a template that might not show up

 The definition for a template from which other pipelines inherit, in the most simple case, looks similar to the following pipeline.
+This particular file would be dropped in `src/toolsets/dotnet/pipeline.yml` and is modeled after the existing ASP.NET Core template found on the service.
 ```yaml
 inputs:
   - name: queue